Succession Planning and Exit Strategies For Plastic Surgeons

 6. Close Your Practice Down and Sell Your Practice Assets – database, website, domain or phone number – to another surgeon for a low price (refer your past patients to a colleague).

-You could also sell your ASC / Day Surgery Centre to a Private Hospital Group if you own one.
+If you have one, you could also sell your ASC / Day Surgery Centre to a Private Hospital Group or redevelop the property into mixed use.

 These groups are mostly consolidating Injectables / laser Clinics, Medspas, Dermatology or Cosmetic Physician Practices rather than an older solo plastic surgeon practice.